Q-ball mechanism of electron transport and spin/phonon excitations properties of high-T$_c$ superconductors: Introduction

 The plan of the paper is as follows.
 In the next Sections II and III a quintessence of the Euclidean Q-balls picture is presented.
 Analytical derivations of the major parameters of the Q-balls, including temperature dependence of their energy, semiclassical Q-ball field amplitude and related phase diagram of the system possessing Q-balls are presented.
 In particular, it is demonstrated that the first order transition temperature T$^*$ is proportional to the inverse correlation length of the short-range spin/charge density wave fluctuations.
 An idea of a semiclassical `pairing glue' between fermions in cuprates, but for an itinerant case, was proposed earlier \cite{Mukhin (2018)}.
 Described here superconducting pairing mechanism mediated by semiclassical Q-ball field is distinct from the usual phonon- \cite{BCS, elis} or spin-fermion coupling models \cite{Chubukov (2003)} considered previously for high-T$_c$ cuprates, based upon the exchange with infinitesimal spin- and charge-density excitations \cite{Seibold} or polarons \cite{Bianconi (1994)} in the usual Fr\"{o}hlich picture.
 In section IV the temperature dependence of the Q-ball field amplitude is used for an analytical derivation of the $T$-linear temperature dependence of the inverse life-time of fermionic excitations due to scattering on Q-balls in the normal phase.
 This inverse life-time $T$-linear temperature dependence is in accord with experimentally measured linear temperature dependence of electrical resistivity in the 'strange metal' phase \cite{Niven}.
 In Section V the paraconductivity calculation method by Alex Abrikosov \cite{Alex} is used for derivation of electrical resistivity dominated by Q-balls slide.
 In Section VI diamagnetic response of Q-balls 'gas' is calculated and qualitative accord with experimental data of L. Li et al. \cite{Li} is found.
-Conclusions follow in Section VII.
+In Section VII dispersion functions of the magnetic excitations, the 'hourglass' like dispersion in the vicinity of antiferromagnetic SDW wave vector, and phonons softening in the vicinity of the CDW wave vector are derived analytically and plots generated by Wolfram Mathematica program are presented.
+Conclusions follow in Section VIII.